universal-automata/liblevenshtein/README.md

 });
 ```

-This will give the user autocompletion hints (up to 10 of them) as he types in
+This will give the user autocompletion hints (up to 10 of them, because we
-the search box.
+specified `.maximum_candidates(10)`) as he types in the search box.

 For more details, please see the [wiki](https://github.com/dylon/liblevenshtein/wiki).